 ** Tavonga Chikwenhere, Executive Director **

+He is responsible for the ongoing financial health and corporate services of SHAL.
 Prior to joining SHAL, he held various managerial positions in both the private and public sector.
-He also worked as Public Finance Management Consultant in numerous African countries.

 ** Peter Patrickson, Non-Executive Director **